Karlitoyo/Kerrymount_Estates/README.md

 ## Scope

 The scope of the project is to allow users to purchase properties or rent a property from the site directly rather than visiting an estate agent or auctioneers.
+This will aid to reduce costs for user and in a time when alot of proactices are going digital further online property sales will increase as a result.

 ## Structure